 The question of the sequence of the steps to be taken in the development of a regional security regime is complex and multifaceted.
 As an overriding concept, group members recognized that the issue will be conditioned by the need to accept a geometry variable.
 This concept recognizes that not all parties will be willing to proceed at the same rate on all the same issues, and it also provides the essential flexibility which group members identified as necessary to the initial steps of the creation of a regional security regime.
 Above all, it permits a high degree of pragmatism as countries of the region move from what is currently achievable to what is desirable in the long term.
 Practically speaking, this recognition has two aspects.
 First, there is the question of when efforts can be made to begin the development of such a regime in relation to other political issues that are under consideration in the region.
-Second, there is the question of the issues on its agenda.
+Second, there is the question of the order in which a regional security regime should attempt to deal with the issues on its agenda.